confidentsecurity/confsec-py/README.md

 The CONFSEC Python SDK provides developers with a convenient way to make secure and anonymous AI inference requests via CONFSEC.
 It can function as a drop-in replacement for existing OpenAI clients, or as an HTTP client for lower-level access to the CONFSEC API.
+Using the SDK, programs can make requests without the need to deploy and manager the CONFSEC proxy.

 ## Installation